ricanontherun/grepple/README.md

 `grepple -rp src ^[a-zA-Z0-9_]*$`

-# Performance
-Although grepple lacks the power of grep (for now), ack or ag, it executes basic keyword searches in about half the time.
-As I continue adding features, this speed will no doubt diminish.
-Benchmark analysis to come.

 # Bugs
 * Circumvent the exhausting of Linux file descriptors in MASSIVE code bases.
 AKA -- Try and reuse the same file descriptor for each file.